BACK

 4. Tenant Files an Answer

-After being served the summons, the tenant has five days (excluding weekends and holidays) to file a response with the court called an answer.
+After being served the summons, the tenant has ten days (excluding weekends and holidays) to file a response with the court called an answer (note: this requirement was recently extended from five days by AB 2347, active January 1, 2025).
 The tenant must carefully fill out the Answer—Unlawful Detainer form (downloadable here), which states the reasons the tenant believes they should not be evicted.
 If they make any mistakes on the form, they could risk a default judgment against them.
 The tenant is allowed an extra five court days to file their answer if the summons was served by mail (Cal.
 CCP § 1167).

 Between three to seven days after the eviction case is filed, the tenant can also file a notice of motion to dispute the case (Cal.
 CCP § 1167.4).
 This dispute could be on the grounds that the court has lack of jurisdiction or that there was another court that would have been more appropriate or convenient (Cal.
 CCP § 418.10).
 However, unless the tenant can show good cause, no continuance will be granted longer than ten days without the landlord’s consent (Cal.
 CCP § 1167).